kduraiswami/plateau/thoughts.md

 I am inviting users sunday afternoon at 3pm PST no matter what.

+Today:
+I need to definitly remove content from the style guide I need to center the divs of the workout contents on their own If needed I will break this up into different pages
+If I give this to other hackers or tech people they will appreciate hard rules, I would.
+Hackers that exercise

 Next:
 comments on workout
 create my last few workouts on my own page in heroku - set a programmatic example